ivanZhuravlov/ntf-projj/README.md

 the platform enable artists who wants to protect and register a piece of art into the blockchain such as NFT, and to generate an associated certificate of authenticity in order to build a Contract around the Artpiece that is including royalties system.

 the information given around the Artpiece' life by users (Artist, Galeries, collectors) will be recorded into the Blockchain and accessible through the platform in ipfs. the Certificate of Authencity (CoA) is linked to a legal contract between users enable to deploy fair conditions and reinforce user's legal rights aside the physical transaction of the associated piece of Art.
 The CoA cannot be changed once it is created.
-The CoA Ownership will be shown in Jenko Dashboard by all the Users involved into the Legal Contract whenever a Royalties system have been set.
+The CoA Ownership will be shown in Dashboard by all the Users involved into the Legal Contract whenever a Royalties system have been set.

 # POC